MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 > If you need to run PowerShell 7.2 side-by-side with other versions, use the [ZIP install](#zip)
 > method to install the other version to a different folder.

+### Support for Microsoft Update in PowerShell 7.2

+PowerShell 7.2 has support for Microsoft Update.
+When you enable this feature, you'll get the latest PowerShell 7 updates in your traditional Microsoft Update (MU) management flow, whether that's with Windows Update for Business, WSUS, SCCM, or the interactive MU dialog in Settings.

+The PowerShell 7.2 MSI package includes following command-line options:

+- `USE_MU` - This property has two possible values:
+  - `1` (default) - Opts into updating through Microsoft Update, WSUS, or SCCM
+  - `0` -  Do not opt into updating through Microsoft Update, WSUS, or SCCM
+- `ENABLE_MU`
+  - `1` (default) - Opts into using Microsoft Update for Automatic Updates
+  - `0` - Do not opt into using Microsoft Update

+> [!NOTE]
+> Enabling updates may have been set in a previous installation or manual configuration.
+Using
+> `ENABLE_MU=0` does not remove the existing settings.
+Also, this setting can be overruled by Group
+> Policy settings controlled by your administrator.

+For more information, see the [PowerShell Microsoft Update FAQ](microsoft-update-faq.yml).

 ### Administrative install from the command line

 MSI packages can be installed from the command line allowing administrators to deploy packages